 1 After a student registers for the session, tuition fees are non-refundable.

 3 This cost estimate includes the $100 TB Test fee.
 All international students are required to be tested by QFT (Quantiferon) blood test for tuberculosis (TB).
-Students who subscribe to IU Student Health Insurance through AETNA will have this charge reimbursed.
+Students may check with their health insurance provider to find out if this charge may be reimbursed or covered through their health insurance.
 For more information about the TB Test requirement at IU, please see the International Services website.

 If you will be sponsored by a government or business, please send an official financial guarantee specifically covering English language training (or ESL), listing Indiana University Intensive English Program as your institution, and providing and address in the U.S. for the sponsor or agency.